OpenDSA/OpenDSA/RST/en/PL/FP8.rst

 The following *bestSalesPerson* function achieves this computation by defining two functions -- the *mapper* and the *reducer* and then appropriately calling on *fp.reduce*.
-Think about how the sets of question marks **???** should be filled in before you attempt the review problem that follows
+Read through the following slide show for more details and then attempt the review problem that follows.